flareed/studybuddy-site/README.md

 - Nodejs framework: expressjs 4

-- Node modules: express-session, passport, bcrypt, hbs (handlebars),... (all can be viewed from package.json) `these will be installed when doing npm install`
+- Node modules: pg, bcrypt, hbs (handlebars),... (all can be viewed from package.json) `these will be installed when doing npm install`

-- Posgresql 15 (running on debian 12, arm64 CPU)
+- Posgresql 15

-- Tailwind CSS 3.4.15
+# II NEED TO SETUP REVERSE PROXY (like nginx) FOR SSL

-# II CONFIG
+# III CONFIG
 ### 1. Change ".env.example" to ".env"
 ### 2. Change the content of ".env"
 Example: you want to host on port 3500, make it like this: PORT=3500

-# III RUNNING
+# IV RUNNING
 ### 0.5 The versions are in `I INFO` (nodejs, postgresql)

 ### 1. Download and navigate to folder with app.js